A good bowie knife has three essential qualities—a big blade, a full tang, and a wooden handle.

 4. 12″ Survival Bowie Knife

 Overall, this Survival bowie measures 12” with a 7-½” blade-one of the biggest Bowie knives in its category.
 The black blade is made of stainless steel, which makes for excellent durability.
 In addition to that, the blade is further anodized and is hence corrosion resistant.
 It sharpens excellently, and it is not brittle.

 The plastic handle makes for an ergonomic design that gives a satisfying grip, and also makes this a noticeable star in the cool Bowie knives class.
 The blade locks onto the handle securely via a screw.
 Losing the knife in the woods comes as no surprise, it is a common occurrence.
-The screw should in that regarding by keeping this medium-large Bowie dangling from your waist.
-Also, the 12" Bowie comes with a lanyard.
+The screw is in place to keep this medium-large Bowie dangling from your waist.
+Also, the 12″ blade comes with a lanyard.

 The package ships with a durable ABS sheath that enables you to secure the knife and carry it conveniently.
 It has incredible edge retention, and the weight allows for perfect balance.